 Personally, I have found nudism to be a rare saving grace while dealing with this horrendous visitation.
 Funnily enough, I discovered the pure joy of being starkers in creation sort of at the same time as that earth-shattering diagnosis.

-Last year, I joined the unclad throng raising funds for the good work of brain surgeon Charlie Teo during the long established Sydney Skinny event, and was pleased to see so many people enjoying the thrill of baring all just for a few moments as well as the good cheer of joining in for a worthwhile cause.
+Last year, I joined the unclad throng raising funds for the good work of brain surgeon Charlie Teo during the long established Sydney Skinny event, and was pleased to see so many people enjoying the thrill and fun of baring all just for a few moments as well as the good cheer of joining in for a worthwhile cause.

 I thought at the time, something similar might be good for Parkinson’s NSW.
 Little Congwong Beach at La Perouse might be a good venue as it’s much more accessible than the location of the Charlie Teo event.
 We could call it Starkers for Parkers..

 I’m certainly no rebel or trailblazer but unfortunately, Australian mores seem to be quite far removed from their reputed irreverent love of freedom when it comes to nudism.
 There are only a handful true clothing optional beaches, nude yoga is virtually unheard of, and unless you’re into playing volleyball in socks and sandals behind barbed wire, you’re more or less on your own as a keen nudist.

 I do believe that nude bathing – particularly nude swimming in pure, clean water – can greatly benefit PD sufferers.
 I also think nude Tai Chi can have a place in the serious minded PD sufferer’s exercise routine.
 As far as I can tell, nothing like this currently exists in Australia, leaving me once more to try and launch a venture myself at the risk of inviting the usual indifference, scorn or misunderstanding.